 In this new age of customer data privacy, there is certainly a case to be made against targeted advertising that uses both consumers’ behavioral and contextual data.

-However, the pros of targeted advertising — delivering timely, relevant online ads to existing and potential customers you know have an interest in the products or services promoted to them — far outweigh the cons for marketing professionals today.
+However, the pros of targeted advertising — notably, delivering timely online ads to existing and potential customers you know have an interest in the products or services promoted to them — far outweigh the cons for marketing professionals today.

 The simple truth is digital advertising isn’t going away anytime soon — nor should it.

-Having said that, it’s in your best interest to adapt accordingly to this consumer privacy era to ensure your targeted ads both hit the mark and comply with users’ consent preferences (which can change from one day to the next).
+Having said that, it’s in your best interest to adapt accordingly to the data privacy era and ensure your contextual and behavioral advertising both hits the mark and complies with users’ consent preferences (which can change from one day to the next).

 That means delivering ads only to those who actually (and explicitly) state they’re fine with receiving marketing messaging from your brand that factors in their personal data.

 One proven way you can ensure strong and continually improving targeted advertising ROI and alleviate consumers’ data collection and usage concerns is by applying their interest data in your ads — an undertaking the customer data platform (CDP) can help you master.

 Improving your targeted advertising ROI (while considering consumer privacy)

-Before diving into why it’s ideal to employ interest data for prospects and customers in your targeted advertising efforts in search engines and on social networks, let’s take a step back and evaluate the merits of online advertisements in this increasingly data-conscious era.
+Before diving into why it’s ideal to employ interest data for prospects and customers in your targeted advertising efforts in search engines and on social networks, let’s take a step back and evaluate the merits of online addvertising in this increasingly data-conscious era.

 As with any modern marketing tactic put into play by brands today, there is a risk-reward component factor for targeted advertising businesses need to consider:

-- The risks: The most obvious one is turning off your audience by over-personalizing — that is, serving up ads that up the “creepy” factor for them.
+- The risks: The most obvious one is turning off your audience by over-personalizing.
+That is, serving up ads that up the “creepy” factor for them.
 Aside from that, there’s also the legal and ethical element of potentially (and unintentionally) delivering ads to individuals whose consent you don’t have.
-Simply put, using these individuals’ sensitive information and data to serve ads they’ve ‘opted out’ of receiving can open up a can of worms for your organization and lead to hefty fines.
+Simply put, using these individuals’ sensitive information and data to serve ads they’ve ‘opted out’ of receiving can open up a can of worms for your brand and lead to hefty fines.